Marcus Silcock

 Tom Jenks

 “The world, of course, is absurd, even more so because it thinks it’s making perfect sense.” – Tom Jenks This week’s absurd-surreal sampler is from Tom Jenks.
-Humboldt squid, Subbuteo, ducks, druids, and the tragically overlooked 19th century Russian novelist.
-There are many delights for the fancies.
-Check out the poems over at this week’s… Read more
+Humboldt squid, Subbuteo,… Read more.

 -